-I’m a Midwestern girl from Michigan, who after having lived in multiple states, has found her forever home in Colorado.
+I am I a second-generation Turkish American who grew up in Ann Arbor, Michigan.
+My name, Yesim (pronounced Yishim) means Jade.
+After traveling and living in different states, I found my forever home in Colorado.
 I have always had a great affinity for nature, and being so close to the mountains and wilderness has been a great blessing.
-For me self-care is very important, and when I’m not spending time with my family, friends and animals, I enjoy reading, gardening, cooking, yoga, climbing, hiking and travelling!
+For me nurturing myself is very important, and when I’m not spending time with my family, friends and animals, I enjoy reading, gardening, cooking, yoga, climbing, hiking and travelling!
 My philosophy is to work hard and play hard as I believe that striving to find balance in life, though tricky, is crucial to creating happiness and finding inner peace within ourselves.

-I have worked in the mental health field for over 15 years now, gaining rich, valuable experience and knowledge through the various counseling positions I have held.
+I have worked in the mental health field for 20 years, gaining rich, valuable experience and knowledge through the various counseling positions I have held.
 I’ve worked as a child and family therapist at Aspen Pointe, an EAP therapist through Centura Health, an Academic Year Counselor at CSU’s Counseling Center and as a Mental Health Specialist at the Connections Program through the Health District of Northern Larimer County.
-Most recently, I have had the privilege of working as a private practitioner in the community.
-The latter had been a dream of mine for many years and I feel grateful that I am now able to share my experience and expertise with those who choose to honor me with their trust and presence.
+I began my dream of working in private practice 7 years ago.
+It is a privilege to meet so many wonderful people in the community.
+I feel grateful that I can share my experience and expertise with those who choose to honor me with their trust and presence.

-In my practice I help clients with a number of presenting issues, including anxiety, depression, trauma, relationship issues, and life transitions.
+In my practice I help clients with a number of presenting issues, including anxiety, depression, trauma, relationship issues, parenting, substance abuse and life transitions.
 Although I have experience with many mental health concerns, my specialties and passions lie most with trauma, grief and loss, and women’s issues.
-After having completed my EMDR training, I was absolutely amazed at this treatment’s ability to help heal painful memories and experiences.
-I use EMDR quite frequently with clients and I continue to be impressed with its very promising results.
+After completing my EMDR training in 2008, I was absolutely amazed by this treatment’s ability to heal one’s painful memories, experiences and negative beliefs.
+In January of 2022 I became an internationally certified EMDR therapist.
+I use EMDR frequently with clients as I continue to be impressed with it’s very promising results.
+Other therapeutic modalities that I bring into therapy include Somatic Experiencing, Internal Family Systems and Mindfulness.
 It is my hope that by working together, we can collaboratively address your needs and concerns and ultimately achieve your goals towards wellness.

 You may send a message, call or email me for additional information or to schedule an appointment.
 I offer a free 15-20 minute phone consultation to give us a chance to connect and see if we may be a good therapeutic fit.